onflow/flow/docs/development/cadence-downstream-dependencies.md

    - Update `github.com/onflow/flow-go-sdk` to the new release
    - Tag a new release and push it
    - Run `make versioned-binaries` to build the binaries
-   - Upload the binaries (`cmd/flow/flow-*`) to https://console.cloud.google.com/storage/browser/flow-cli/?project=dl-flow&authuser=0
+   - Run `make publish` to upload the binaries (`cmd/flow/flow-*`) to https://console.cloud.google.com/storage/browser/flow-cli/?project=dl-flow&authuser=0
    - Change the contents of `version.txt` in the bucket to `vX.X.X`